Intel Keychains

 The Intel ATOM Processor was an ultra-low-voltage CPU originally introduced in 2008.

-This paperweight features an actual ATOM 32-bit "Lincroft" 2nd generation ATOM chip which was manufactured using Intel's 45nm CMOS process and ran at 400 MHz requiring only 1.3 to 3 Watts of operating power.
-It featured on-die GPU graphics as well as Intel hyper-threading.
+This keychain features an actual ATOM 32-bit "Lincroft" 2nd generation ATOM chip which was manufactured using Intel's 45nm CMOS process and ran at 400 MHz requiring only 1.3 to 3 Watts of operating power.
+It featured on-die GPU graphics.

 Intel's Atom Processor was designed for use in low-power handheld mobile internet devices (UMPCs), GPS receivers, portable game players, ultra-mobile PCs, mobile Internet devices (MIDs), low-cost notebooks and desktops, smartphones, netbooks, and embedded applications including health care devices and robotics.